A Proven Method For Showing The Value Of Good UX

 Frustration costs due to unused feature development.
 Development costs for never-used features is a resource that could’ve been used to build something else.

 With a little digging, we can calculate these costs.
-If the problem is lost sales, we can ask the salesforce to estimate the size of the sales they’ve lost.
+If the problem is lost sales, we can ask the sales team to estimate the amount of the sales they’ve lost.
 Or if the sales team is discounting to win against a competitor with a more delightful design, we can add up the discounts they have to give out to win the business.

 If the frustration costs are coming from support calls, we’ll calculate how much those calls cost.
 We find out the budget for the call center, then divide that by the overall number of calls they get.
 That gives us the average cost for each call.
 When we multiply that average by the number of calls needed to deal with frustrating user experience features, we have the cost of that frustration.